What we do and How to join in

 MAD Evenings (‘Monthly Archaeological Discussions’)

-The format is a lecture from a guest speaker, followed by a brief intermission for tea/coffee, and then a discussion of the issues raised.
+The format is.... a presentation from a guest speaker, followed by a brief intermission for tea/coffee, and then a discussion of the issues raised.

 Held monthly throughout the winter, normally at 7:30 pm in Strathpeffer Community Centre.
-Details advised through regular emails, facebook, and on website ‘what’s on’.
+Details advised through regular emails and the ‘What’s On?’ tab.
 No booking necessary.
-There is a suggested charge of £2 as a contribution towards room hire.
+There is a suggested charge of £2 as a contribution towards room hire, coffee and biscuits.

-Details advised through regular emails, facebook, and on website ‘what’s on’.
+Details advised through emails and the ‘What’s On?’ tab.
 This will indicate the length of the walk, and likely conditions.
-Members wishing to attend are asked to contact (email) the leader so that numbers are known and last minute details and changes (eg due to weather conditions) can be advised.
+Usually you will need to register for the walk with the Walk Leader.
 In some cases numbers are limited for safety or other practical reasons and places will be allocated to those contacting the leader first.

 These are projects where NOSAS leads, or where NOSAS as an organisation has a particular responsibility.
 In each case there is a named project leader.
 Details of major events will be notified through the general emails but if you are interested in taking part you should contact the leader directly.
 You will then be put on the project mailing list and kept advised of all events.
 The website has a page of current projects.